 Nigerian insurance market

-The Group generates business from the six regions of Africa.
-49% of the business came from Anglophone West Africa, 18% from East Africa, 9% from Southern Africa while the remaining 24% is from other regions of Africa.
-The breakdown of GWP shows that Non-life grew by 17%, from NGN16.9 billion in 2015 to NGN19.8 billion in 2016; while Life GWP declined by 0.04%, from NGN2.8 billion in 2015 to NGN2.7 billion in 2016.
+The group generated business from the six regions of Africa.
+47% of the business came from Anglophone West Africa, 21% from East Africa, 11% from Southern Africa while the remaining 21% is shared between the other 3 regions of Africa.
+The breakdown of GWP shows that Non-life grew by 31%, from NGN19.8 billion in 2016 to NGN26 billion in 2017; while Life GWP grew by 40%, from NGN2.7 billion in 2016 to NGN3.7 billion in 2017.

-In line with the Company’s dividend policy and subject to your approval at this meeting, the Board of Directors recommends a cash dividend of 14 kobo per share for the financial year under review.
+In line with the Company’s dividend policy and the Company’s commitment to ensuring returns to shareholders, the Board has resolved to maintain the same level of dividend as in the previous year.
+The Board of Directors, therefore, recommends a cash dividend of 14 kobo per share for the financial year under review subject to your approval.

-People are considered as the greatest asset of the Company.
-This forms the basis of the Company’s employment policy that stimulates achievement of its business objectives.
-It complies with all regulatory demands in the recruitment of employees and also ensures that the right talents are considered for appointment at the Board and top management positions.
-We ensure compliance with pre-employment screening of prospective employees and all regulatory confirmation requirements for senior management appointments.
+Our people are considered our greatestassets to stimulate achievement of business objectives and goals for the Company.
+This forms the basis of the Company’s employment policies.
+Our policies comply with all regulatory demands in the recruitment of employees and also ensure that the right talents are considered for appointment.

-The Company treats all employees, intending employees and customers fairly and equally without any form of bias on gender, sexual orientation, family status, race, colour, nationality, ethnic or national origin, religious belief, age, physical or mental disability, or any other factor.
-As such the Company believes and promotes equal opportunity for all employees.
-The Company ensures diversity and inclusion consideration in its people management agenda.
+The Company treats all employees fairly and equally regardless of gender, sexual orientation, family status, race, colour, nationality, ethnic or national origin, religious belief, age, physical or mental disability, or any other factor.
+The Company promotes equal opportunity for all employees and ensures diversity and inclusion in its people management agenda.

-Despite the many challenges presented by the business environment in 2016, your Company was able to weather the storm and turn in a good result.
-This feat would not have been possible without the contribution of all our stakeholders.
-The Board and management remain strongly committed to ensuring that our Company continues to improve on all its performance-measurement parameters.
+Despite the many challenges presented by the business environment in 2017, your Company was able to turn in a good result.
+This achievement would not have been possible without the support of all our partners and stakeholders.
+The board and management remain strongly committed to ensuring that our Company continues to improve on all its performance-measurement parameters.